JDoubleUwU/HospitalSystem/README.md

 # CapStone
 DjangoProj

-#Description
+# Description
-DJango project to learn fullstack dev cycle a python dev
+DJango project to learn fullstack dev cycle a python dev by simulating a hospital management system

-#Requirements
+# Requirements
 See requirements.txt

+# Running Locally

+# Running on Docker